Welcome to Downtown Disney! Let’s eat some vegan food!

 Black Tap Craft Burgers and Shakes (Order at counter and they bring the food to your table.
 Reservations not necessary)

 This is the newest restaurant in Downtown Disney, it opened in late April 2019!
-Here is a summary of what’s vegan here:
+Below is the menu for your reference followed a summary of what’s vegan here.

 The Vegan Burger and Quinoa Bowl requires no modifications: